Asolo: Main sights

-For a number of years, the Convento di Santo Pietro (situated just below la Rocca) housed an American university: Consortium International for Management and Business Analysis (CIMBA).
+For many years, the Convento di Santo Pietro (situated just below la Rocca) housed an American university: Consortium International for Management and Business Analysis (CIMBA).
 Students from all over the world lived, studied, and worked in the converted convent in Asolo while earning their MBA.
-The CIMBA program has since been relocated to a larger campus in nearby Paderno del Grappa.
+The CIMBA program has since relocated to a larger campus in nearby Paderno del Grappa.